Original

 Day 4 - Hsipaw

-Returning to Hsipaw we will maximize our time in the area with walks, swims and possibly an afternoon whiled away in local tea shops
+Returning to Hsipaw we will maximize our time in the area with walks, swims and possibly an afternoon whiled away in this peaceful location.
+The town market is a fascinating place to view the local tribal folk buying and selling their wares and enjoying the gossip in the local tea shops

 Day 5 - Hsipaw to Mandalay

-A travel day takes us through lush plateau farmlands back to the cultural capital of Burma.
-Perhaps a visit to the sprawling Zegyo market or sunset at the Mandalay Hill.
-We share a wonderful BBQ meal on the sidewalks of town with locals and the night air
+A travel day takes us through lush plateau farmlands back to the Mandalay.
+Perhaps a visit to the sprawling Zegyo market or a climb to enjoy sunset at the Mandalay Hill.
+The Mahamuni Pagoda is also a short journey away for those seeking an insight into this spiritual centre point for Burmese Buddhists.
+We share a wonderful BBQ meal with locals and the night air

 Day 6 - Mandalay (depart on train)